EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 # Epigenomics-of-brain-ageing-tissue-concordance

+## Licensing

+The source code in this repository is released under the MIT License.

+Published supplementary datasets included in `data/raw/` remain the copyright of their original authors and publishers and are distributed only for the purpose of reproducing the published pipeline.
+Users should consult the original publications for the applicable terms of use.

+Any downloaded GEO datasets are not redistributed with this repository and must be obtained from NCBI GEO.

+## Repositry

 This repository curates a database of 2,937 CpG-site correlations between peripheral tissues (blood, buccal) and brain regions (prefrontal cortex, superior temporal gyrus, entorhinal cortex, cerebellum), compiled from published cross-tissue methylation studies:

 - Hannon E, et al. (2015). *Epigenetics*, **10**(11), 1024–1032.
 DOI: [10.1080/15592294.2015.1100786](https://doi.org/10.1080/15592294.2015.1100786)